 A: A volunteer coordinator has established a relationship with each host congregation and will communicate information regarding volunteers and trip planning.
 Please do not contact the host congregation before being introduced by a Kingdom Workers Mission Service Coordinator.

 Q: Can I go sightseeing and traveling while I serve on a mission project?

 A: A Kingdom Workers volunteer is expected to be involved with the mission project at least six hours a day/five days a week.
 If there is additional time, volunteers might choose to participate in a local activity with their host family or local congregation members.

 Volunteer service longer than 10 weeks will follow individual fundraising expectations determined by KW Field Managers.

-APACHE MISSION PROJECTS
+USA MISSION PROJECTS

-missions OUTSIDE OF NORTH AMERICA
+missions OUTSIDE OF USA